 THE OPEN WILDING PROJECT

-The foundations of The Open Wilding Project are within our scientific approach.
-We are formed of students, specialists and advisors in the environmental and health sciences and invite students within these fields to join us as members.
-This combined knowledge and experience ensures that not only do we support the environment in the best possible way, but also use it to help lead future conservation practices.
+The combined knowledge and experience of our student organisation, supported by advisors and leaders within the field ensures that not only do we support the environment in the best possible way, but also use it to help lead future conservation practices.